knucklesuganda/azure-docs/articles/container-registry/container-registry-health-error-reference.md

 ## Next steps

-For options to check the health of a registry, see [Check the health of an Azure container registry](container-registry-check-health.md).
+For options to check the gth of a registry, see [Check the health of an Azure container registry](container-registry-check-health.md).

 See the [FAQ](container-registry-faq.md) for frequently asked questions and other known issues about Azure Container Registry.